lucho1/Kaimos/README.md

    · World by Lorenzo Baldini from the Noun Project
    · Magnet by Ralf Schmitzer from the Noun Project
    · Grid by Andrea Severgnini from the Noun Project
+   · Camera by Hakim Fadhlullah from the Noun Project